 We were in Quito for a two day stopover prior to joining our Silversea Cruise to visit the Galapagos island on their ship, the Silver Galapagos.
 This stopover is offered as part of a package prior to the cruise and breaks up a long and rather arduous journey to get to the remote Galapagos Islands.
-Having left our home in the very early hours and made a connecting flight from our local airport to Amsterdam we then embarked on a 12 hour flight to Quito airport where we were met by a Silversea representative who accompanied us on our journey to the hotel.
+Having left our home in the very early hours and made a connecting flight from our local airport to Amsterdam we then embarked on a 12 hour flight to Quito airport where we were met by a Silversea representative who accompanied us on our journey to the hotel, the JW Marriott Quito.
 Just as our plane was landing at the airport there had been a massive hail storm and heavy rain causing minor flooding and disruption, meaning that, along with the rush hour traffic, our 40 minute journey to the hotel took almost two hours!

 By the time we arrived at the hotel the light had faded and we were flagging.
 Thankfully upon arrival at the hotel we were greeted with a lovely hot towel to refresh ourselves and local hot fruit drink, which we enjoyed before being shown to our room on the 7th floor.
 Being jet lagged and without our luggage (which had been delayed in Amsterdam) we were delighted to be greeted by a lovely, large double room with a gorgeous bathroom and a view over the hotel pool.
 The room was beautiful with a sleek, shiny wooden floor, large double bed, comfortable arm chair and footstool, coffee station and wardrobe housing robes, a safe, an ironing board and iron.
 The bathroom was huge, housing a separate shower, large oval shaped (very inviting looking) bath and a separate toilet.